-- 6.3.3 The race judge is allowed to adjust the load of pulka and the load of the sleds for each stage to the weather and snow conditions in place and time. - 6.3.4 The load consists of: - 6.3.4.1 L-Pulka: the pulka itself, shaft, lines, harnesses, extra ski, extra ski poles, emergency equipment for man and dog, additional weight - 6.3.4.2 L1, L2 and LO: Sled, lines, safety equipment for man and dog, additional weight. - 6.3.5 The load contains any equipment for bivouac.
+6.3.3 The race judge is allowed to adjust the load of the pulka and the load of the sleds for each stage according to the prevailing weather and snow conditions.

+6.3.4 The load consists of:

+6.3.4.1 L-Pulka: the pulka itself, shaft, lines, harnesses, extra ski, extra ski poles, emergency equipment for man and dog, additional weight

+6.3.4.2 L1, L2 and LO: Sled, lines, safety equipment for man and dog, additional weight.

+6.3.5 The load contains any equipment for bivouac.
 If the maximum weight is reached, equipment for bivouac can be transported to the bivouac by the organiser of the competition.
-In this case the equipment can be reduced to the minimum and be controlled by the race judgement.
+In this case the equipment can be reduced to the minimum and be controlled by a race judge.

-6.3.6 On the trail it is obligatory for the musher to have the complete safety equipment for man and dog with him.
-The list of the emergency equipment is shown in chapter §5.2.5 of the Distance race rules.
-It is completed by an insulation blanket for humans, a minimum of 0.5 litres of water per each dog, and one bowl for feeding.
-Chapter §5.2.5 will be in use, also.
+6.3.6 On the trail it is mandatory for the musher to have the complete safety equipment for man and dog with him.
+The list of the emergency equipment is shown in chapter 5.2.5 of the Distance race rules.
+It is completed by an insulation blanket for humans, a minimum of 0.5 liters of water per each dog, and one bowl for feeding.
+Chapter 5.2.5 will apply also.

-- 6.3.7 The number must be shown clearly on the body.
-In other cases the musher can be sanctioned by the race judgement. - 6.3.8 Chapters §5.3, §5.4, § 5.5 und § 5.6 of the distance race rules will be in use, also.
-In addition to § 5.6 of the distance race rules the race judge is allowed to disqualify any teams which are extremely slow.
+6.3.7 The number must be shown clearly on the body.
+In other cases the musher can be sanctioned by the race judge.

+6.3.8 Chapters 5.3, 5.4, 5.5 and 5.6 of the distance race rules will apply also.
+In addition to 5.6 of the distance race rules the race judge is allowed to disqualify any teams which are extremely slow.
 Extremely slow means in this case, that the team needs more then 150% of the average time of the fastest 3 teams per heat and class.